Air New Zealand Flight 4374

-Air New Zealand Flight 4374 was a flight from Gisborne which crashed while landing at Auckland, killing two of the four on board.
+Air New Zealand Flight 4374 was a flight from Gisborne which crashed while landing at Auckland in poor weather, killing two of the four people on board.

-Aircraft
+Aircraft and crew

 The Fokker Friendship F27-500 was eight years old at the time of the crash.
-Until 1977 the aircraft had been operated by the New Zealand National Airways Corporation (NAC).
+The aircraft had been operated by the New Zealand National Airways Corporation (NAC) until the merger with Air New Zealand in 1977.
+The aircraft had accumulated 18,718 flight hours through 25,704 flight cycles.
+The aircraft was returning from Gisborne Airport with two engineers who had gone there to service another aircraft.